Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 ## Design and colour scheme

-My initial idea was to take Clonee Medical Centers existing logo and use the colours from this as a pallet for the site using a clear white background with navigation bars, header backgrounds etc being the logo colour.
+The site uses Blue as a main colour.
+Blue was chosen due to this colour being typically associated with credibility, trust, knowledge, power, professionalism, cleanliness, calm and focus.
+Because all of these qualities are valued in the medical community, blue is generally an ideal choice for medical communities and websites.
+My initial idea was to take Clonee Medical Centers existing logo and use the colours from this as a palette for the site using a clear white background with navigation bars, header backgrounds etc being the logo colour.
 However lighthouse testing gave this scheme a poor accessibillity mark so the main colour was changed to a darker shade of blue.
 Original:
 ![Original Colour Scheme](assets/images/readme-images/original-colour-scheme.png)
 Final: